Notes on the Geography of Uganda: Jinja

 A bend-down boutique.

-The hand of government.
+The hand of government, minus its hands.

 The district government offices, built in 1930.